Nunor Bora: Method

 Nunor Bora are made by adding blended onion, ginger, and garlic to a large saucepan of boiling water, alongside some salt and turmeric powder.
 Sometimes, ground panch puran is added to enhance the taste and aroma.

-A combination of plain flour, rice flour and/or ground rice is added to the saucepan, forming a spongy soft paste.
+A combination of rice flour and/or ground rice is added to the saucepan, forming a spongy soft paste.
 When the paste is fully cooked, it is removed from the saucepan and left to cool.
 The paste is mixed into a dough, which is usually shaped into a ball.
 This ball of dough is flattened to make bread.
 The bread is cut up into smaller pieces, sometimes in a variety of different shapes.
 These pieces are either stored for later usage, or deep fried in oil to make edible rice cakes.
 These are the Nunor Bora.